Mithila (region): People

 Maithili language speakers are referred to as Maithils and they are an Indo-Aryan ethno-linguistic group.
 There are an estimated 75 million Maithils in India alone.
 The vast majority of them are Hindu.

-The people of Mithila can be split into various caste/clan affiliations such as Maithil Brahmins, Kayasthas, Kanu, Kewats, Rajputs, Kushwahas, Baniyas, Kamatas, Ahirs, Kurmis, Dushads, Kujras, Manush and many more.
+The people of Mithila can be split into various caste/clan affiliations such as Maithil Brahmins, Maithil Kayasthas, Kanu, Kewats, Rajputs, Kushwahas, Baniyas, Kamatas, Ahirs, Kurmis, Dushads, Kujras, Manush and many more.

 Demands for administrative units

 Proposed Indian state

 There is an ongoing movement in the Maithili speaking region of India for a separate Indian state of Mithila.

 Proposed Nepalese province

 There was a movement in the Maithili speaking areas of Nepal for a separate province.
 Province No. 2 was established under the 2015 Constitution, which transformed Nepal into a Federal Democratic Republic, with a total of seven provinces.
 Province No. 2 has a substantial Maithili speaking population and consists most of the Maithili speaking areas of Nepal.
 It was demanded by some Mithila activists that Province No. 2 be named 'Mithila Province'.

 On 23 December 2021, four different names for the Province No. 2 were presented by the various parties of the Provincial Assembly of Madhesh Province.
 The four names were ‘Madhesh Pradesh’, ‘Janaki Pradesh’, ‘Madhya Madhesh Pradesh’ and ‘Mithila Bhojpura’.

 Among the four names, Madhesh Pradesh (Madhesh Province) was chosen and finalized on 17 January 2022.
 The name was finalized with 80 percent majority in the Provincial Assembly.
 Janakpur was named as the capital of the province.